We’ve gained a good understanding of assignment as a tool in modeling, as well

 processing.
 Each solid line represents a stream of values being transmitted.

-The dashed line from the car
+The dashed line from the car to the cons and the filter

 indicates that this is a single value rather than a stream.